 No. All costs displayed are prior to any E-rate discounts the district may be eligible for.
 The costs are intended to show the total cost of providing broadband service to the students in the district and not necessarily what the school district pays.

-A school district is defined as any Local Education Agency (LEA) in the 2012-2013 NCES data with valid enrollment data of at least one student.
+A school district is defined as any Local Education Agency (LEA) in the most recent NCES data with valid enrollment data of at least one student.
 Compare & Connect K-12 includes all school districts indicated as Type 1 or Type 2 districts in the National Center for Education Statistics (NCES), with the exception of a few states where Type 3 or Type 4 is more commonly used such as MA, RI, MT, and VT.